supreethr23/LLMOps-Hands-On-Lab/Instructions/lab-01.md

    ![](media/chat-msg-send.png)

 1. You will see a result generated by the model similar to the one shown in the image below.
-Notice that the model correctly followed the instructions indicated in the System message field.
+Notice that the model has correctly followed the instructions indicated in the **System message** field.

    ```
    {